jsdoc/jsdoc.github.io/content/en/about-tutorials.md

 should be sorted and grouped in the documentation.

 The JSON file must use the extension `.json`.
-In the JSON file, you can use the tutorial identifiers to provide two properties for each tutorial:
+In the JSON file, you can use the tutorial identifiers to provide three properties for each tutorial:

 + `title`: The title to display in the documentation.
 + `children`: The children of the tutorial.
++ `order`: Defines the order of the tutorial menu.
+A lower number denotes a higher spot in the menu.

 In JSDoc 3.2.0 and later, you can use the following formats for the JSON file: